brettimus/pure-boots/README.md

 :warning: Unfortunately, the `<dest>` option only works with relative filepaths.

 :warning: The output filenames are not customizable.
-They will be `pure-grid-n.css` for an `n` column grid.
+They will be invariably `pure-grid-n.css` for an `n` column grid.